 By the conclusion of the Initial Evaluation period, ICANN will post notice of all Initial Evaluation results.
-Depending on the volume of applications received, such notices may be posted in batches over the course of the Initial Evaluation period.
+Depending on the volume of applications received, ICANN may post such notices in batches over the course of the Initial Evaluation period.

 The Initial Evaluation is expected to be completed for all applications in a period of approximately 5 months.
-If the number of applications is in the range of 400-500, this timeframe would increase by 1-3 months.
-In the event that the volume exceeds this amount, a method will be constructed for processing applications in batches, which will extend the time frames involved.
-Applications will be selected randomly for each batch; however, measures will be taken to ensure that all contending strings are in the same batch.
+If the number of applications is a number in the range of 400, this timeframe would increase by 1-3 months.
+In this event,

+ICANN will construct a method for processing applications in batches, which will extend the time frames involved.
 In this event, ICANN will post updated process information and an estimated timeline.